News & Events

-On April 20 the CEG was pleased to host Desiree A. Benefield, PhD, a research scientist in the UC Cardiovascular Research Center, for her presentation on Cryo Electron Microscopy: CryoEM Capabilities at UC.
+The CEG was pleased to host Desiree A. Benefield, PhD, a research scientist in the UC Cardiovascular Research Center, for her April presentation on Cryo Electron Microscopy: CryoEM Capabilities at UC.
 Dr. Benefield has used advanced Cryo-em techniques to advance understanding of positive-strand RNA virus genome replication mechanisms.
-This seminar featured CryoEM core facility services coming available as of July 2022.
+This seminar featured CryoEM core facility services now available to investigators.

-The Genomics and Epigenomics Sequencing Core (GESC), managed by Xiang Zhang, PhD, has updated its online form for requesting services: https://med.uc.edu/depart/eh/cores/genomics/services-and-form.
+The Genomics and Epigenomics Sequencing Core (GESC), managed by Xiang Zhang, PhD, has an online form for requesting services: https://med.uc.edu/depart/eh/cores/genomics/services-and-form.
 CEG investigators who use GESC services should self-identify as CEG members, in order to enhance Center reporting of research productivity.
 CEG members also should indicate on the form whether they would additionally like their data to be transferred to the CEG Bioinformatics Core (Director: Mario Medvedovic, PhD).
 The Bioinformatics Core offers long-term data storage, as well as options for highly sophisticated data analysis.

 Integrative Technologies Support (ITS) Core Funding Available: CEG members are eligible for ITS Subsidies (i.e., matching funds) for use of certain cores and services, including Bioinformatics support.
 PIs with currently funded CEG Pilot awards may receive pro bono Bioinformatics support for the CEG-funded project.
 Details and an application form can be obtained on the ITS Core Web page.